ElijahsParadigm/KanbanFlow_Clone/README.md

 # React + Vite

+Project Overview: <a href="https://github.com/ElijahsParadigm/KanbanFlow_Clone/commit/4a2c69c15a54359ce56115d1a42ea8fa26a644e4">Click Here to View Presentation</a>

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: